Divadriel/PADME-Prototype/README.md

 No further development is planned.

 As my Phd thesis ended, I decided to make this piece of research software public.
-Apart from my thesis subject, it doesn't have any purpose other than showing what I did during the first year of my PhD.
+Apart from my thesis subject, it doesn't have any purpose other than showing what I did during the first year of my PhD (2019-2020).

 ## License
 CeCILL-B Free Software License Agreement: